IronMan2483/Projects/README.md

 ## __King County Real Estate__

 This notebook is about my first EDA project during the Data Science bootcamp at neue fische.
+The task of the project was to recommend suitable properties for a pre-selected client.
+The data set included information on the number of rooms and bathrooms, year of construction, size of the house and property, and budget.
+Each of the bootcamp participants could choose one customer before starting with the EDA, who was already presented with his/her budget and ideas a.o. regarding size, number of bathrooms and rooms.

 [Notebook](Project_1/notebooks): Jupyter Notebook